tomduck/electrostatics/README.md

 electrostatics 0.1
 ==================

 *electrostatics.py* is a python module for electrostatics field calculations and field line plots.
-Install it by executing `python3 setup.py install` from the shell as root.
+Install it by downloading the source and executing `python3 setup.py install` from the shell as root.
 Examples that demonstrate its use are given below.

 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].